Hitotsubashi University (National)School of International and Public Policy

 - URL of Graduate School (English)

 - 44 credit, 2 years

 - List of Faculty members capable of guiding JDS China Fellows and their Research Specialties

 Features of Graduate School

-School of International and Public Policy offers four programs including Public Law, Public Economy, Global Governance and Asian Public Policy.
-Among them, Global Governance Program accepts JDS students specialized in international relations and foreign policy under the Foreign Service Sub-program, which was established specifically to accept and train mid-career students including JDS students.
+The School of International and Public Policy offers four programs including Public Law, Public Economy, Global Governance and Asian Public Policy.
+Among them, Global Governance Program accepts JDS students specialized in International Relations and foreign policy under the Foreign Service Sub-program, which was established to accept and train JDS students and mid-career students from all over the world.

-The school aims at educating and training practitioners who seek their careers, with expertise of policy analyses and policy formulation, in public sectors at local, national and international levels, in the non-profit as well as corporate sectors.
+The school aims at educating and training practitioners who seek their careers, with expertise of policy analysis and formulation, in public sector at local, national and international levels, the non-profit sector, and the corporate sector.
 In particular, Global Governance program aims at nurturing individuals who contribute to making the world better, more peaceful and stable, more sustainable, and more respectful to human dignity.
-The program will train students in diverse disciplines such as international Law, international Relations, and International History.
-It also emphasizes the acquisition of practical skills through discussions with practitioners, group projects and presentations, and debates.
+The program will train students in diverse disciplines such as International Law, International Relations, and International History.
+It also emphasizes the acquisition of practical skills through interactions with practitioners, group projects and presentations, and debates.

-Generally, Global Governance program welcomes international students.
+Global Governance program welcomes international students with diverse backgrounds.
 Interactions among those who have different backgrounds provide with opportunities to respect and take into account diverse views and opinions in shaping thoughts and ideas for policies.
 At the same time, we maintain appropriate mix of Japanese and international students to foster mutual understanding and learning.

 Global Governance program offers only limited numbers of admissions (approximately 15 to 20 in total including both Japanese and international students a year).
-It makes admission competitive, and we expect that students in JDS scheme also will meet our standard of admission.
-So far, JDS students whom we have accepted have met such a standard.
+It makes the admission competitive, but help maintain the quality of education.
+We expect that students in the JDS scheme also will meet our standard of admission.
+So far, JDS students whom we have accepted have met such standards.

 Features of the Course/Program